woodRock/fishy-business/docs/source/minutes.rst

     * (Wayne 2018) propose the Memory, RL, and Inference Network (MERLIN), in which memory formation is guided by a process of predictive modeling.
     * (Hung 2019) deal with naviagation with distraction, a model that requires semantic control.
     * (Ecoffet 2021) propose an RL agent that remembers promising states and returning to such states before intentionally exploring.
-    * See MuJoCo benmarck, janky walking robots https://www.youtube.com/watch?v=n0Cpqzqzroo
+    * See MuJoCo benchmark, janky walking robots https://www.youtube.com/watch?v=n0Cpqzqzroo
     * See Github Demo https://github.com/thaihungle/AJCAI22-Tutorial